Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 How are locum doctors paid?

 This largely depends on how you operate as a locum.
-Some doctors choose to work through an agency who handles the payment side of things for them.
+Some doctors choose to work through an agency which handles the payment side of things for them.
 Others will register a business to carry out locum work, and then pay themselves through that depending on what sort of business structure they decide to use.

 It’s worth keeping in mind that locum work normally means you’ll only be paid for the hours that you do.
 You won’t be entitled to annual leave or sick pay as a result of it!

-Medical industry accountancy services
+Locum doctor accountancy services

 Learn more